-'I fear my neighbour' - the story behind US hate crimes - BBC News
+'I fear my neighbour' - hate crimes in America

 Following Trump's promises to build a wall along the US-Mexico border, anti-immigrant harassment has become the most reported type of hate crime, according to SPLC statistics.

-"We've seen people's feelings reverting to fearm", says Raymond Croze, Spanish Outreach officer in a local police department.
+"We've seen people's feelings reverting to fear," says Raymond Croze, Spanish Outreach officer in a local police department.

 "We have seen an increase in wage theft.
 People who work in gardening, for example, and get abuse from bosses who make them work and then don't pay them their wages.
 We intervene to make sure they do get their money," he says.